M-E-J-O-R/Celo-Meme/README.md

 # Celo-Meme
-This repository contains meme that promote Celo
+This repository contains memes that promote Celo blockchain and the LGBT community